Independent-AI-Labs/local-super-agents/hype/README.md

 Such an approach can handle **noisy or malformed data** commonly found in the wild.
 It is conceptually similar to the **column indexing** used by database engines, often applied when large volumes of sequential data need to be retrieved quickly.

-In the near future, an LLM-driven **auto-detection** of line-break sequences and validation patterns will allow fully automated indexing of raw data, with minimal human intervention.
+LLM-driven **auto-detection** of line-break sequences and validation patterns will allow fully automated indexing of raw data, with minimal human intervention.

 ---